Disk buffer: Command queuing

 Newer SATA and most SCSI disks can accept multiple commands while any one command is in operation through "command queuing" (see NCQ and TCQ).
 These commands are stored by the disk's embedded controller until they are completed.
 One benefit is that the commands can be re-ordered to be processed more efficiently, so that commands affecting the same area of a disk are grouped together.
 Should a read reference the data at the destination of a queued write, the to-be-written data will be returned.

 NCQ is usually used in combination with enabled write buffering.
 In case of a read/write command with Force Unit Access (FUA, see below) bit set to 0 and enabled write buffering, an operating system may see the write operation finished before the data is physically written to the media.
 In case of FUA bit set to 1 and enabled write buffering, write operation returns only after the data is physically written to the media.

 Cache control from the host

 Cache flushing

 Data that was accepted in write cache of a disk device will be eventually written to disk platters, provided that no starvation condition occurs as a result of firmware flaws, and that disk power supply is not interrupted before all cached writes are forced to disk platters.
 In order to control the write cache, ATA specification included FLUSH CACHE (E7h) and FLUSH CACHE EXT (EAh) commands.
-These commands cause the disk to complete writing data from its cache, and the disk will return "good" status after data in the write cache is written to disk media.
+These commands cause the disk to complete writing data from its volatile write cache (such as DRAM), and the disk will return "good" status after data in the volatile write cache is written to disk media or flash media.
 In addition, when the drive received a STANDBY IMMEDIATE command, on disk media this command will park the head, on flash media this command will save FTL mapping table.